kim3-sudo/ccet-swift/README.md

 1. Reaction time
 2. Short-term memory recall - reading
-3. Short-term memory recall - images
+3. Physical material control

 Scores are compared against the user's own baseline, not anyone else's.
 The tasks are intended to be very simple, intended to offer a very snapshot view of the user's cognitive level.

 This app and its data are not intended to and cannot replace the expertise of a medical professional.
 If you suspect that you may have suffered a concussion, you should always seek medical help and have a proper examination to determine whether damage from some traumautic brain event has occurred.